For urgent consular assistance call

 Get medical advice if you have a fever, muscle pain, rash or bad headache.

-Foodborne, waterborne and other infectious diseases are common.
+Foodborne, waterborne and other infectious diseases can occur.
 These include:

 Serious outbreaks sometimes occur.